-As discussed in the Introduction, we take this negative slope between 10 and 20 sec period in the phase velocity as clear evidence for a shear velocity minimum in the middle crust.
-To visualize the spatial distribution of the negative slopes in local dispersion curves, we plot all the slopes of individual local dispersion curves at 11 sec period in Figure 6.
-The maps of the slopes of local dispersion curves at other periods up to 16 sec are similar.
+The maps of the slopes of local dispersion curves at other periods up to 16 s are similar.
 Especially strong positive slopes are observed in the Tarim, Junggar, Qaidam and Sichuan basins as well as in the Ordos Block, indicating that shear velocities increase rapidly with depth.
 This is reflective both of very low surface velocities due to sediments and the lack of a mid-crustal low velocity zone.
 Across the Tibetan Plateau, however, the slopes of local dispersion curves are much smaller than the surrounding basin regions.
 Negative slopes create a ring around the periphery of Tibet, with the strongest negative slopes appearing in northern Tibet.
 There are also two patches of negative slopes in the western Qilian Orogen and in the Yuan plateau directly to the south of the Sichuan Basin.

-From the observation of the distribution of negative slopes on local dispersion curves, we hypothesize the existence of a mid-crustal Vsv low velocity zone in a ring around the periphery of Tibet.
+[17] From the observation of the distribution of negative slopes on local dispersion curves in Figure 6, we hypothesize the existence of a mid-crustal Vsv low velocity zone in a ring around the periphery of Tibet.
 Negative slopes in dispersion curves can be obscured, however, by the existence of sediments or amplified by exceptionally high-speed rocks near the surface.
 To infer the existence, distribution, and amplitude of crustal low velocity zones, therefore, requires the construction of a 3-D Vsv model.

-4. Construction and reliability of the 3D Vsv model
+4. Construction of the 3D Vsv Model

-We adopt an iterative linearized least-squares procedure to invert each local dispersion curve for a set of 1D Vsv profiles for each node on a 1°×1° grid.
-The 3D Vsv model is then constructed by assembling all of the individual profiles.
-Because only Rayleigh waves are used in the inversion, properly speaking we construct a Vsv model even though we refer to it as a shear wave speed model.
-In the absence of radial anisotropy, Vsv and Vs would be identical, but the mid-crust is believed to have strong radial anisotropy across much of Tibet (e.g., Shapiro et al., 2004).
+[18] We adopt a two-step procedure to construct the 3D Vsv model.
+The first step is an iterative linearized least squares procedure to estimate a starting model at each point.
+In the second step, we sample model space around the starting model using a Monte Carlo method to invert each local dispersion curve for a set of 1D Vsv profiles at each node on a $1^{\circ} \times 1^{\circ}$ grid.
+The final 3D Vsv model is then constructed by assembling all of the individual profiles at each location and estimating the mean and standard deviation at each depth.
+Because only Rayleigh waves are used in the inversion, properly speaking we construct a Vsv model even though we refer to it as a shear velocity model.
+In the absence of radial anisotropy, Vsv and Vs would be identical, but studies based on single-station earthquake-derived dispersion measurements [e.g., Ritzwoller and Levshin, 1998; Ritzwoller et al., 1998] indicate that the middle crust [e.g., Shapiro et al., 2004] and mantle [e.g., Shapiro and Ritzwoller, 2002] have strong radial anisotropy across much of Tibet.

-Rayleigh wave phase velocities are primarily sensitive to S-wave speeds, less to P-wave speeds, and less still to density.
-We fix density in the inversion and assign the initial density ( $\rho$ ) from the starting S-wave model (Shapiro and Ritzwoller, 2002) using the $\rho$ /Vs ratio of 0.81 (Christensen & Mooney, 1995).
-We invert only for S-wave speeds but scale P-wave to S-wave speed assuming the materials of the crust and uppermost mantle are Poisson solids.
+[19] Rayleigh wave phase velocities are primarily sensitive to S-wave speeds, less to P wave speeds, and less still to density.
+We fix density in the inversion and assign the initial density (ρ) from the S-wave model of Shapiro and Ritzwoller [2002] using the ρ /Vs ratio of 0.81 [Christensen and Mooney, 1995].
+We invert only for S-wave speeds but scale P wave to S-wave speed assuming the materials of the crust and uppermost mantle are Poisson solids.